anand2312/birthday-bot/bdaybot/data/README.md

 The migrations script (`bdaybot.data.migrations`) keeps track of the migrations.
 This is run automatically whenever the bot is run, and need not be run manually.

+Separate queries with a blank line in migration scripts.

 ## Schema
 ### Users
 ```